hps/heartland-opencart-2.3-plugin/README.md

 This extension allows OpenCart to use the Heartland Payment Systems Gateway.
 All card data is tokenized using Heartland's SecureSubmit product.

 ## Installation
-This version of OpenCart introduces backwards compatibility changes
+This version of OpenCart introduces compatibility breaking changes.
+It is critical that all old plugin files be deleted from the installation directory to prevent errors

 ## Usage
 Download the contents and extract to the root of your OpenCart install folder.